Sargueil-CiTCoM/ipasuite-docs/source/stepbystep.md

 ## QuShape project generation

-To avoid QuShape manual setting, A complete QuShape project is generated, with `probe_file` `control_file`, `sequence` , `ddNTP` and a reference project if set in the sample file.
+To simplify the use of QuShape (saving many manual configuration steps), the pipeline generates a complete QuShape project with `probe_file` `control_file`, `sequence` , `ddNTP`.
+Optionally, it uses a reference project, if specified in the sample file.
-All QuShape options used for generation are controlable through the `config.yaml` file
+All QuShape options used for generation can be controlled through the configuration dialog or the `config.yaml` file.

-## QuShape
+## QuShape treatment of SHAPE-CE data

-While most of the pipeline is automated, this is the only manual step.
+Treatment of the SHAPE-CE data in QuShape is the only remaining truly manual step in Ipanemap Suite, even if the pipeline can facilitate it by preparing the project files.
-User must open eache QuShape project, and perform treatement up to the reactivity step.
+The user must open each QuShape project, and perform treatment to allow the calculation of reactivities.

-Once the file is treated, the pipeline will be able to extract reactivity which will be use in the further steps.
+Once the file is treated, the pipeline will be able to extract the reactivities, which will be used in downstream steps.

 ## QuShape reactivity extraction